cloudmaven/documentation/pages/aws/aws_hipaa.md

 - ***HIPAA compliance is an obligation placed on the data system builder and the medical researcher.
 The public cloud is very secure: physically and technologically.
 We contend that data system failure or compromise is most likely to be caused by human error.***
+- ***File names may not include PHI.
+They may include identifier strings that would be indexed in a secure table.***

 ## User story